SaveTubaTeam/saveTubaTeacher/README.md

 npm run build
 ```

-After running you will see that a 'dist' folder has been made; this is where our application bundle lives.
+After running you will see that a gitignored 'dist' folder has been made; this is where our application bundle lives.
 Next, to deploy to Hosting, run the below command.

 ```
 firebase deploy --only hosting